Committees & Councils

 Person & Family Engagement Advisory Council

-The Person & Family Engagement Advisory Council promotes and accelerates person and family engagement and the principles of person-and family-centered care in Michigan hospitals, giving a voice to patients and families within the MHA and MHA Keystone Center.
+The Person & Family Engagement Advisory Council promotes and accelerates person and family engagement and the principles of person-and family-centered care in Michigan hospitals and gives a voice to patients and families within the MHA and MHA Keystone Center.

 Erin Steward